lensonk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # remove letters C & c from input
 # Reverse input
 # Display all users and their home directories
-# Delete empty files and folders
+# Find empty files and subdirectories